 In the first decade of the new century, the Society has continued to engage its audiences with a wide range of events promoted in the annual Bachfest.
 These are planned always with an eye to building on past achievements and bringing them into the sharp relief of the modern age.
 For example, in 2002 the 50th anniversary of the Society’s famous UK première of Bach’s Matthäus-Passion of 1952 was marked at Bachfest with a small-scale performance of the work in St. John’s, Smith Square that invited the solo singers (who also formed the two choirs) to ‘characterise’ their parts in a dramatic semi-staged version that continued to enhance modern Bach scholarship.
 Once again, as in 1952, the audience participated in three settings of the Passion Chorale with words and music especially provided.
 This was also a Royal Occasion and given in the presence of HRH Princess Alexandra escorted by Sir David Tang and Rupert Fraser (LBS President and Vice President respectively).

-Seventy years after the foundation of the LBS, Dr Steinitz’s vision has been realised and is being taken forward.
+Seventy five years after the foundation of the LBS, Dr Steinitz’s vision has been realised and is being taken forward.
 The choirs used in the festivals are small and professional; the orchestra plays on period instruments; this country’s close ties with the Continent have been marked by the presence of eminent musicians such as the late Gustav Leonhardt; the participation of young performers and a substantial education programme reflects Dr Steinitz’s long association with students and a determination to persuade a new generation of Bach’s greatness.
 In 2010 the Bach Club played host to the charismatic and controversial pianist James Rhodes, the tickets for which were snapped up via Twitter in the space of a week as LBS embraced Social Media when promoting concerts.
+For its 10th Birthday, Art of Moog played to a full Bach Club in 2019, playing Bach on synthesisers and creating some beautiful sounds that were easily recognisable as JSB.
+How far we have come!

 The LBS has prospered in a competitive artistic and financial climate because it has known how to adapt while staying true to its founder’s goals.
 It is unmoved by musical ideas that are superficially thought out, but always eager to encourage genuine exploration of and research into the Bach repertoire.
 Much of his work still needs vigorous promotion.
 The frontiers must be continually rolled back.